Japanese Green Tea and Aromatherapy

 Read on to learn more about the mental health benefits of green tea aromatherapy and how to take advantage of this soothing scent along with all of the other health benefits of green tea.

 The aromatherapy benefits of green tea are very unique.
 Unlike many other aromatherapy scents that either relax you so much that they lull you to sleep or are very energizing, the scent of green tea relaxes your mind while sharpening your mental focus.

 This makes green tea the perfect aromatherapy scent for you when you need to be relaxed, yet very alert.
 Green tea aromatherapy can be especially beneficial for you if you have high blood pressure, because it can help relieve stress that causes your blood pressure to rise.

-Due it its ability to improve focus, it can also be a great aid when study for, and when taking, that important test in school or completing that important assignment at work.
+Due to its ability to improve focus, it can also be a great aid when studying for, and when taking, that important test in school or completing that important assignment at work.

 Green tea spa treatments are beneficial for your body, mind, and soul.
 When your spa technician uses body lotions, oils, and deep hair conditioners that contain green tea, it will fill up the room with that relaxing green tea scent.
 (Read more about Japanese Green Tea and Hair Health in my other article)

 However, the benefits of green tea spa treatments don't end there.
 When the powerful antioxidants in green tea come in contact with your skin, they can greatly improve its health and appearance of it.
 The antioxidants in green tea fight free radicals that lead to skin damage.
 (Read more about Japanese Green Tea and Skin Health in my other article)